harisont/covid-19/words/words.md

 <!--**This means: we do NOT need to catch all transmissions, or even nearly all transmissions, to stop COVID-19!**-->

-**Questo significa: NON è necessario intercettare tutti i contagi, e neanche "quasi tutti" i contagi, per fermare il COVID-19!**
+**Questo significa: NON è necessario intercettare tutti i contagi, e neanche "quasi tutti" i contagi, per contenere il COVID-19!**

 <!--It's a paradox.
 COVID-19 is extremely contagious, yet to contain it, we "only" need to stop more than 60% of infections.
 60%?!
 If that was a school grade, that's a D-.
 But if R<sub>0</sub> = 2.5, cutting that by 61% gives us R = 0.975, which is R < 1, virus is contained! (exact formula:[^exact_formula])-->

 E' un paradosso.
-Il COVID-19 è estremamente contagioso, ma per fermarlo ci basta che la percentuale di contagi che impediamo sia superiore "solo" al 60%.
+Il COVID-19 è estremamente contagioso, ma per fermarlo dobbiamo "solo" impedire almeno il 60% dei contagi.
 60%?!
 Se fossimo a scuola sarebbe al più una sufficienza scarsa.
 Ma se R<sub>0</sub> è 2,5, tagliarlo del 61% ci dà R = 0,975, per cui R < 1, e il virus è contenuto! (formula esatta:[^exact_formula])

 <!--[^exact_formula]: Remember R = R<sub>0</sub> * the ratio of transmissions still allowed.
 Remember also that ratio of transmissions allowed = 1 - ratio of transmissions *stopped*.